RaphProductions/soaplin/README.md

+### Warning
+A fresh new Soaplin Zephyr rewrite is ongoing on the `zephyr-rewrite` branch.
+This old version of the kernel is kept only for posterity.

 # Soaplin
 Soaplin is an operating system kernel for the x86_64 architecture, meant to be used on Project Jupiter.
 You are free to use it as it uses the MIT License.